1885 - 1916

 Panel Ref: V.A.18

-William was born 1895 in Lathom, Ormskirk the son of Joseph Roughley and Jessie Forshaw who were married 1891 in Ormskirk.
+William was born in the June quarter of 1895 in Lathom, Ormskirk, the son of Joseph Roughley and his wife Jessie (née Forshaw) who were married in 1891 at St. James' Church, Westhead.

 Prior to the outbreak of war he had been employed as a clerk.

-William’s service records show that he enlisted at St George's Hall, Liverpool on 03/9/1914 joining the 19th Battalion of The King's Liverpool Regiment as Private 17973.
-He advised that he was aged 19years 6 mths.
-He is described as being 5’4½” tall, weighed 119lbs with a 35”chest, blue eyes, fair hair and was COE.
+William’s service records show that he enlisted at St George's Hall, Liverpool on the 03rd September1914 , joining the 19th Battalion of The King's Liverpool Regiment as Private 17973.
+He advised that he was a clerk, aged 19 years and 6 months.
+He was described as being 5’4½” tall, weighed 119lbs with a 35”chest, fresh complexion, blue eyes and fair hair.
+He stated his religion as Church of England and next of kin his father, Joseph, at the Post Office, Westhead.

 Formed on 07th September 1914 the 19th Battalion trained locally at Sefton Park and remained living at home or in rented accommodation until November 1914.
 They then moved to the hutted accommodation at Lord Derby’s estate at Knowsley Hall.
 On 30th April 1915 the 19th Battalion alongside the other three Pals battalions left Liverpool via Prescot Station for further training at Belton Park, Grantham.
 They remained here until September 1915 when they reached Larkhill Camp on Salisbury Plain.
 He arrived in France on 7th November 1915.